delhoume/MyInvasion/README.md

   - where to load / save the flashlist (could be integrated with well know sites (awazleon, invaderspotter) that allow storage of flashed state

  ## TODO first
+    - fix CORS and us awazleon.space APIs
+    - often there are issues with not loaded fonts
+    - have visual feedbak of actions
     -
-    - often there are issues with not loaded
-    - when number of thumbnails per row change, a full layout is recomputed, so current vertical location is lost and is reset to top. it should be possible to find which city is first visible one  (or what % of full height we are on) and estore it after the layout.
-    - have visual feedbak of actiions
-    -

   - useful features lacking
    - ability to declare ranges of swap flash status (long press ?) / multiple selection.

 - performance is very good thanks to the Pixi.js library used here.
 - about 4300 sprites are displayed in real-time on a 2020 mac mini.

-If you are intersted in developing this project feel free to contact me.
+If you are interested in developing this project feel free to contact me.

 How to run ?
 - you have to install node.js